toscawidgets/tw2.devtools/docs/core.rst

 .. autoclass:: tw2.core.JSSource
 .. autoclass:: tw2.core.JSFuncCall

-**Design Notes**

 Resources are widgets, but follow a slightly different lifecycle.
 Resource subclasses are passed into the :attr:`resources` parameter.
-An instance is created for each request, but this is only one at the time of the parent Widget's :meth:`display` method.
+An instance is created for each request, but this is only done at the time of the parent Widget's :meth:`display` method.
 This gives widgets a chance to add dynamic resources in their :meth:`prepare` method.

-Two optimisations have been considered, but discounted for the time being:

- * Resources only being initialised once, at startup time
- * Static resources being optimised by parent widgets taking all the resources of their children, and removing duplicates.
-This would not be done where the resource has an :attr:`id`, so the widget can still reference that resource.

 Middleware